-The Office of Mental Health Monitoring and Liaison monitors mental health continuity of care information for offenders being received by TDCJ from county jails.
-Operational review audits are conducted by this office and technical assistance is provided to other TDCJ Health Services departments.
+The Office of Mental Health Monitoring and Liaison monitors mental health continuity of care information of offenders being received by TDCJ from county jails.
+Operational review audits, restrictive housing audits and behavioral health quality reviews are conducted by this office.
+The latter also provides behavioral health technical assistance to other TDCJ Health Services departments.